greenelab/deep-review/manuscript.md

 Such labels are automatically generated and not verified by humans, so they may be noisy or incomplete.
 In this case, they applied a series of natural language processing (NLP) techniques to the associated chest X-ray radiological reports.
 They first extracted all diseases mentioned in the reports using a state-of-the-art NLP tool, then applied a new method, NegBio [@gYxBO26g], to filter negative and equivocal findings in the reports.
-Evaluation on four independent datasets demonstrated that NegBio is highly accurate for detecting negative and equivocal findings (~90% in F-measure, which balances precision and recall [@JmHFuXEM]).
+Evaluation on four independent datasets demonstrated that NegBio is highly accurate for detecting negative and equivocal findings (~90% in F₁ score, which balances precision and recall [@JmHFuXEM]).
 The resulting dataset [@odFR7ptt] consisted of 112,120 frontal-view chest X-ray images from 30,805 patients, and each image was associated with one or more *text-mined* (weakly-labeled) pathology categories (e.g. pneumonia and cardiomegaly) or "no finding" otherwise.
 Further, Wang et al. [@PGi9g7yV] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
 It showed superior performance over a benchmark using fully-labeled data.